EL-BID/BabelGrid/README.md

 ```

 ### Polyfill
-One of the most common uses to grid systems is to fill up a geometry.
+One of the most common uses to geospatial indexing systems is to fill up a geometry.
 This function receives
-a geometry and returns a list of Tile Objects.
+a geometry that can be a polygon or multipolygons and returns a list of Tile Objects.

 ```python
 >>> tiles = Babel('s2').polyfill(geometry, resolution=10)